Bukola-Testimony/Bukola-Testimony/README.md

  --------------

- ### As a beginner, some of my languages are: Python, Javascript, HTML, CSS and Basic Linux bash Scripting.
+ ### Some of my languages are: Python, Javascript, HTML, CSS and Linux bash Scripting.

   --------------